 - A. The School Board determines the propriety of attendance at the hearing of persons not having a direct interest in the hearing.
-The hearing shall be private unless otherwise specified by the School Board. - B. The School Board may ask for opening statements from the principal or his/her representative and the student or his/her parent(s)/guardian(s) (or their representative) and, at the discretion of the School Board, may allow closing statements. - C. The parties shall then present their evidence.
+The hearing shall be private unless otherwise specified by the School Board. - B. The School Board may ask for opening statements from the principal or

+- C. The parties shall then present their evidence.
 Because the principal has the ultimate burden of proof, he/she shall present his/her evidence first.
 Witnesses may be questioned by School Board members and by the parties (or their representative).
-The School Board may, at its discretion, vary this procedure, but it shall afford full opportunity to both parties for presentation of any material or relevant evidence and shall afford the parties the right of cross-examination provided; however, the School Board may take the testimony of student witnesses outside the presence of the student, his/herparent(s)/guardian(s), and their representative if the School Board determines, in its discretion, that such action is necessary to protect the student witness.

-- D. The parties shall produce such additional evidence as the School Board may deem necessary.
+The School Board may, at its discretion, vary this procedure, but it shall afford full opportunity to both parties for presentation of any material or relevant evidence and shall afford the parties the right of cross-examination provided; however, the School Board may take the testimony of student witnesses outside the presence of the student, his/her parent(s)/guardian(s), and their representative if the School Board determines, in its discretion, that such action is necessary to protect the student witness. - D. The parties shall produce such additional evidence as the School Board may deem necessary.
 The School Board shall be the judge of the relevancy and materiality of the evidence. - E. Exhibits offered by the parties may be received in evidence by the School Board and, when so received, shall be marked and made part of the record. - F. The School Board may, by majority vote, uphold, reject, or alter the recommendations. - G. The School Board shall transmit its decision, including the reasons therefore, to the student, his/her parent(s)/guardian(s), the principal, and Superintendent.